kworkflow/kworkflow/documentation/man/features/build.rst

   the specified path.
 You can set the default log path in the `build.config` file via `log_path` option.

+\--llvm:
+  This option can be set to enable the usage of the LLVM toolchain during compilation/linking tasks.
+You can enable it by default via `use_llvm` option in the `build.config` file.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.
     | **s** enables sound notification.